Discovering Hierarchy-Grounded Domains with Adaptive Granularity for Clinical Domain Generalization: Methodology

-Networks $q_\xi(\cdot)$ and $d_\eta(\cdot)$ are each implemented as a single fully connected layer (with bias), essentially a learned parameter matrix.
-Note that we apply a loss function $\mathcal{L}$ to add label supervision for downstream predictive tasks.
-We integrate such two predictors into a collaborative framework, with the learning objective:
+Both $q_\xi(\cdot)$ and $d_\eta(\cdot)$ are linear classifiers with learnable parameter matrices.
+A loss function $\mathcal{L}$ is then applied to add label supervision for downstream predictive tasks.
+We integrate these two predictors into a collaborative framework, with the mutual inference objective: